-Partitions are created with the 'part-add' command, as in the examples below.
-(Partition handling is discussed in detail in Section 10 of this document.)
+Partitions are created with the part-add command, as in the examples below.
+(Partition handling is discussed in detail in Section 11 of this document.)
 Customers should design a partitioning scheme which suits their individual needs; however, for the purpose of providing examples within this document, the following partitioning scheme will be assumed for NOR flash:

-- A partition named "boot" which contains a bitmap and operating system image and spans the address space below: - □ \ start: block 5 - \ length: 5 blocks (320kB) [remember that block sizes vary depending upon device; use the 'info mem' command to display proper block size] - A partition named "data" which contains customer specific data. - □ \ start: block 10 - □ \ length: 16 blocks (1 MB)
+- A partition named boot which contains a bitmap and OS image and spans the address space below: - □ start: block 5 - length: 6 blocks (384kB) [remember that block sizes vary depending upon device; use the info mem command to display proper block size] - A partition named data which contains customer-specific data. - □ start: block 11 - □ length: 16 blocks (1 MB)